Ezekiel 20 – Israel’s History of Sin, God’s History of Mercy

 d.
 I have dealt with you for My name’s sake, not according to your wicked ways: The overwhelming mercy of God toward Israel would be a powerful revelation of Yahweh’s existence and character (then you shall know that I am the LORD).

 i.
 “Israel would have new understanding of Jehovah, and come to know that the perpetual reason for His operation was the glory of His name, and not merely punishing them for their evil ways, that is to say, the punishment of Jehovah was never merely vindictive, but always a process moving toward the realisation of His original intention of good to the nations of the earth.”
 (Morgan)

 D. Judgment like a forest fire.

-“In the Hebrew text of Ezekiel, verse 45 of this chapter is the beginning of chapter 21, where the connection is clear and the figure is explained in direct prophetic discourse.”
+“In the Hebrew text of Ezekiel 20:45 is the beginning of Ezekiel 21, where the connection is clear and the figure is explained in direct prophetic discourse.”
 (Feinberg)

 1. (45-48) Judgment on the forest of the south.